ManticoreGamesInc/platform-documentation/src/tutorials/lua_basics_lightbulb.md

 ### Test out the Switch

-Let's press **Play** and see how our switch moves!
+Let's press **Play** and see how our switch moves.

 !["Wrong Rotation"](../img/LightBulb/image13.png "This rotation looks wrong."){: .image-frame .center loading="lazy" }

-Unfortunately that didn't quite work out the way you wanted...
+Unfortunately that didn't quite work out the way you wanted.
 Depending on where in the scene you placed your light switch, it might look like this image, where the switch rotated sideways instead of up.

 ### Change the Rotation to Local Space